spesmilo/electrum-server/HOWTO.md

 faster database by pruning spent transactions.
 It's a lot quicker to get up and running and requires less maintenance and diskspace than abe.

-The section in the configuration file looks like this:
+The section in the electrum server configuration file (see step 10) looks like this:

      [leveldb]
      path = /path/to/your/database